In the online world, purchasing decisions are made within a couple of seconds.

 What is Conversion Rate Optimisation?

-- If you require users to fill out a form – auto population of forms is a great idea.
+- If you require users to fill out a form – auto-population of forms is a great idea.

-- Newsletter sign ups need to be done so that the client feels they can opt out at any time.
-Plus with all site wide forms ( inquiry, contact and subscription) they need to be super simple to fill out and email off.
+- Newsletter sign-ups need to be done so that the client feels they can opt out at any time.
+Plus with all site-wide forms ( inquiry, contact and subscription) they need to be super simple to fill out and email off.

 - A lot of people will land on a website and not know what to do. yes, there are people out there in the world like this and will need to be guided to the end goal.
 Its the function of conversion rate optimisation that will enable your customers to find what they are looking for within seconds.
-Think of it like a shop front.
+Think of it as a shop front.
 You wouldn’t put any barriers to entry at the front door, so why would you do it on your website?

-All of the above are necessary functions of a website and need to be continuously fine tuned and improved for better conversion.
+All of the above are necessary functions of a website and need to be continuously fine-tuned and improved for better conversion.
 You can always check the effectiveness of your CRO by using your Google analytics.
 If bounce rates are up, then it’s back to the drawing board.
 If they are down, then job well done.
 But, never rest.
 You should always be studying your competition, looking at web trends and making constant improvements to the user experience.